 Do you plan on visiting multiple National Parks, staying at several KOA campgrounds or touring multiple big-name attractions in your destination city?
 You can save by purchasing a pass.
 Plus, seniors and children may be eligible for free or reduced-rate passes.
 Check for passes and discounts on those passes to save money on your next road trip.

 The National Park Service and many state or regional park associations will sell you an annual pass at a price equivalent to a few entrance fees.
 Hit more than one park in one road trip or over the course of one year, and your pass has now paid for itself.

 CityPASS offers a discounted rate if you plan on visiting many of the major attractions in a city.
-KOA offers a 10% discount and the occasional free night for campers who purchase its Value Kard.
-KOA also offers discounts on daily rates and on RV rentals with its rewards program.
+KOA offers a 10% discount and the occasional free night for campers who purchase its KOA rewards card.

 5. Head outdoors